*Originally published in 2015

 Zaynab was 9 months pregnant when she arrived at the camp after fleeing their home in Aleppo with her husband, Mohammad, and their five children.
 Like thousands of others, the family embarked on a perilous journey in search of a better future.

-More than 750,000 people from countries like Syria, Iraq and Afghanistan have arrived in Europe this year, driven from their homes by conflict, violence or poverty.
+More than 750,000 people from countries like Syria, Iraq and Afghanistan arrived in Europe in 2015, driven from their homes by conflict, violence or poverty.
 Some spend their life savings, or take on massive debt, to pay for the journey.
 Many risk their lives for a new start.
-In 2015 alone, more than 3,600 refugees and asylum seekers have drowned in the Mediterranean attempting to reach European shores.
+In 2015 alone, more than 3,600 refugees and asylum seekers drowned in the Mediterranean attempting to reach European shores.

 Zaynab’s family was forced to leave Syria when Mohammad’s bakery was destroyed in the civil war there.
 During their boat journey to Macedonia, they lost all of their belongings when smugglers threw their luggage overboard as they crossed the Mediterranean sea.
 They hoped to arrive in Germany or Norway in time for the baby’s birth, but as soon as their train pulled into the station in northern Macedonia, Zaynab knew it was time.